 eSIM makes it easier for customers to switch from one mobile operator to another.
-Also, if a customer wants two lines, one as their primary line and other as a backup, they can keep both profiles on the phone and switch as and when needed.
-Many new smartphones are using eSIM technology to provide an ‘additional’ SIM so basically they have a slot for a regular physical SIM and one built-in eSIM option so you can have two SIMs in one phone essentially making your phone a dual SIM phone.
+Also, if a customer wants two lines, one as their primary line and the other as a backup, they can keep both profiles on the phone and switch as and when needed.
+Many new smartphones are using eSIM technology to provide an ‘additional’ SIM, so basically, they have a slot for a regular physical SIM and one built-in eSIM option so you can have two SIMs in one phone, essentially making your phone a dual SIM phone.

-The benefits of eSIM technology go beyond mobile phones as it can help all mobile-connected devices including wearables e.g. smartwatches.
-If as a device manufacturer, you don’t need a separate slot for a SIM card, you are in a better position to build the device in a smarter way.
-If you have ever used a smartwatch with a physical SIM before, then you can imagine how much smarter the watch would be if it was using an eSIM instead.
+The benefits of the eSIM technology go beyond mobile phones as it can help all mobile-connected devices, including wearables, e.g. smartwatches.
+If, as a device manufacturer, you don’t need a separate slot for a SIM card, you are in a better position to build the device in a smarter way.
+If you have ever used a smartwatch with a physical SIM before, then you can imagine how much smarter the watch would be if it were using an eSIM instead.
 It is important to note that the specification for eSIM has been done by GSMA (GSM Association).
 You can read more about eSIM on their website.

 If you are looking for an eSIM today, in the UK at least, you receive an ‘eSIM pack’ from your mobile operator.
 The eSIM pack has a QR code on it which is like a barcode.
-When you start the setup process, it allows you to scan the QR code which then creates an eSIM profile on your phone for the number and operator who issued you the code.
-You are able to use your QR code more than once in case you need it for any reason e.g. if you accidentally delete the profile.
+When you start the setup process, it allows you to scan the QR code, which then creates an eSIM profile on your phone for the number and operator who issued you the code.
+You can use your QR code more than once if you need it for any reason, e.g. if you accidentally delete the profile.

-There may be a limit on the number of times you can do that though.
+There may be a limit on the number of times you can do that, though.
 However, you can only use one QR code on one mobile phone.
 When you use your code on one phone, it gets locked to that phone.
-If you then decide to change your phone, you will need to request a new eSIM pack which will give you a new QR code.
+If you then decide to change your phone, you will need to request a new eSIM pack to give you a new QR code.
 You then need to swap your mobile number to the new phone also.
-It may seem like a bit of a hassle but it is important for security reasons to avoid any potential misuse.
+It may seem like a bit of a hassle, but it is important for security reasons to avoid any potential misuse.